 Even someone like Msgr.
 Joseph Clifford Fenton admitted that Suprema Haec Sacra was not infallible.

 In fact, pre-Vatican II canonist Fr.
 Ignatius Szal (in a dissertation published with an imprimatur in 1948) described a May 26, 1916, response of the Holy Office on a different matter as “private” because it was not published in the Acts of the Apostolic See but rather in a diocesan newspaper.
 “The second reply [May 26, 1916] was a private response of the Holy Office to the Bishop of Linz.
 It was published in a diocesan newspaper, and not in the Acta Apostolicae Sedis.”
 (Fr.
-Ignatius Szal, The Communication of Catholics with Schismatics, Catholic University of America Press, 1948, pp. 156-157)
+Ignatius Szal, The Communication of Catholics with Schismatics, Catholic University of America Press, 1948, pp. 156-157) The same applies to Suprema Haec Sacra.

 But even if Suprema Haec Sacra had been published in the normal fashion (which it wasn't), that would not make it infallible or magisterial.